cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

 To enable Cloud Build API for a Google project, see the documentation at https://console.cloud.google.com/cloud-build/.

-Once Cloud Build is enabled, a principal will have been created in **'IAM and Admin > IAM'** called `xxxxxxxxxxxx@cloudbuild.gserviceaccount.com`, we also need this principal to have the custom role we created in the previous step **'Customer -> \<role_name\>'**.
+Once Cloud Build is enabled, a principal for Compute Engine will have been created in **'IAM and Admin > IAM'** called `xxxxxxxxxxxx@cloudbuild.gserviceaccount.com`, we also need this principal to have the custom role we created in the previous step **'Customer -> \<role_name\>'**.
 Do this by editing the principal with the pen icon on the right and selecting the appropriate role.

 ### Defining a bucket for the Primary GCP Project